gyauelvis/DSA-IN-CODES/CONTRIBUTING.md

 Please note that this project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code of conduct.

+## License

+By contributing to this repository, you agree that your contributions will be licensed under the [LICENSE](LICENSE) file of this project.

 We appreciate your contributions and look forward to your involvement in making this project successful!